 - Does the information available on the website is up to date and accurate?

-- Does the website have multiple author?
+- Does the website have multiple authors?

-Most websites will have an “About Us” page or other page that introduces the company/blogger, its qualifications and writer’s profiles.
+Most websites will have an “About Us” page or another page that introduces the company/blogger, its qualifications and writer’s profiles.
 Is the website written by one or multiple authors?
 With as much information that is available on the Internet, it is important to understand whether the website is accurate and that the writers are qualified to write about the content displayed.
 Can you easily discover whether they are qualified to write about the website’s purpose?
 Writers should have their own byline or profile page.

 Beyond the basics.